 - for an HTTP POST request, create a new "Individual Monitoring Event Subscription" resource addressed by the URI that contains the SCS/AS identifier and an SCEF-created subscription identifier, and send an HTTP response to the SCS/AS with a "201 Created" status code, containing the final suggested configuration parameter(s) (if modified), indication(s) of the discarded parameter(s) (if discarded), the monitoring event report, if received, and a location header field containing the URI of the created resource.

-- for an HTTP PUT request, update the active "Individual Monitoring Event Subscription" resource addressed by the request URI and send an HTTP response to the SCS/AS with a "200 OK" status code, containing the final suggested configuration parameter(s) (if modified), indication(s) of the discarded parameter(s) (if discarded) and the monitoring event report, if received.
+- for an HTTP PUT request, update the active "Individual Monitoring Event Subscription" resource addressed by the request URI and send an HTTP response to the SCS/AS with a "200 OK" status code, containing the final suggested configuration parameter(s) (if modified), indication(s) of the discarded parameter(s) (if discarded) and the monitoring event report, if received, or a "204 No Content" status code.

 - for an HTTP DELETE request, delete the active "Individual Monitoring Event Subscription" resource addressed by the request URI and send an HTTP response to the SCS/AS with a "204 No Content" status code, or a "200 OK" status code and including the monitoring event report, if received.